KhronosGroup/glTF/specification/2.0/README.md

 *&alpha;* = `roughness ^ 2`

 Additionally,
-*V* is the eye vector to the shading location
+*V* is the normalized vector from the shading location to the eye
-*L* is the vector from the light to the shading location
+*L* is the normalized vector from the shading location to the light
 *N* is the surface normal in the same space as the above values
 *H* is the half vector, where *H* = normalize(*L*+*V*)